Analysis | How people who should know better abuse math to bolster the ‘election fraud’ lie

 There are certain words I’m not allowed to use when writing for The Post, so I will describe that as “baloney.”
 First of all, his claim is that this isn’t human behavior, so he can’t use that as a rationalization.
 The deviation from his prediction is a function of his using an average of values, nothing more.
 And, yes, you do know that there’s an algorithm function: the one he made!

 Even if he’d uncovered some weird pattern, that of course doesn’t mean that fraud occurred.
-This is what’s know as an ontological fallacy: He’s assuming that fraud exists and using this purported weirdness to support that assumption.
+This is what’s known as an ontological fallacy: He’s assuming that fraud exists and is using this purported weirdness to support that assumption.
 If there had been something odd about his data, one could also assume that, say, the data had some error in it.
 But that’s not what he set out to prove.

 A lot of people won’t know better than to understand Frank’s assessments for what they are.
 Lindell doesn’t, it seems, nor do a lot of other people who, like Frank, are eager to assume that some fraud occurred.
 Rasmussen should and perhaps does, but they shared the analysis anyway.

 There remains no credible evidence at all that anything untoward occurred in the 2020 election.
-Even were Frank’s analysis not obvious question-begging, there’s no evidence that has emerged of any effort to do the sort of rigging that he alleges.
+Even if Frank’s analysis were not obvious question-begging, there’s no evidence of any effort to do the sort of rigging that he alleges.
 It’s the mathematical equivalent of prestidigitation, aimed at masking an empty argument with complexity.

 A good show, but easy to explain as a trick.